Adversary Lower Bounds for the Collision and the Set Equality Problems: Analysis of the Problem

-Now we are going to define two basis of $\cH$.
-The standard basis of $\cH$ is the one used in \rf(defn:advMatrix), i.e., the basis elements are the symbols of the input alphabet.
+Now we are going to define two bases of $\cH$.
+The \emph{standard} basis of $\cH$ is the one used in \rfO(defn:advMatrix), in which the basis vectors correspond to the symbols of the input alphabet.
 The {\em $e$-basis} is an orthonormal basis $e_0,e_1,\dots,e_{q-1}$ satisfying $e_0\elem[j]=1/\sqrt{q}$ for all $j\in[q]$.
-The precise choice of the remaining basis elements is irrelevant.
+The precise choice of the remaining basis vectors is irrelevant.
 Further in the text, we almost exclusively work in the $e$-basis.
 Let

 Let us agree on a notational convention that $\Pi$ with arbitrary sub- and superscripts denotes the orthogonal projector onto the space denoted by $\cH$ with the same sub- and superscripts.
-Thus, for instance, $\Pi_0=e_0e_0^*=\J_\cH/q$ and $\Pi_1=\I_\cH-\J_\cH/q$, where $\I_\cH$ is the identity, $\J_{\cH}$ is the all-ones matrix.
+Thus, for instance, $\Pi_0=e_0e_0^*=\J_\cH/q$ and $\Pi_1=\I_\cH-\J_\cH/q$ are the projectors onto $e_0$ and its orthogonal complement, respectively.
 An important relation is

 where $\Delta$ acts on the only variable.